vveludan/customer-billing-and-rewards-service/README.md

 Monthly and quarterly reports are not persisted to DB.
 If requires then it could be enhanced further to persist.
 Local/Centralized caching should be used instead of retrieving transactions from DB while computing monthly/quarterly reports.

+NOTE: Transforming domain classes to DTOs is not done.